- Smoke detectors save lives.

 - The smell of smoke may not wake you up.

-- You should have one smoke detector on every level, and one outside any sleeping area.
+- You should have one smoke detector in every sleeping area, on every level, and outside any sleeping area.

 - Ceiling units should be placed at least four inches from any wall.
 Always place on the highest part of the ceiling.